na-na-hi/renget/archive/ringotext2.md

 >A hot and humid gas sprays into the back of Anon's airway and his mind starts slipping away into euphoria

 -> * * * <-

+## >>62610540

+>be (You)
+>oversee dance practice for the holos
+>watch them. that Sora girl's moving it like crazy
+>the rest of the girls ain't half bad
+>and of them got their midriffs out
+>holyfuck.jpg
+>just imagine all the sweat dripping down their stomachs
+>you want to just grab any one of them and run your tongue from their belly button up to their chest
+>drink yourself some of that sweet, sweet nectar
+>*SLUUUUURRRPPPPPPP*
+>but there's one girl who doesn't have her midriff out
+>it's that Suisei chick
+>she's got a sweat absorbent shirt on that's real thin
+>so thin, she might as well not have it there at all
+>ohfuckme.jpg
+>imagine all the sweat that shirt will soak up
+>just run your tongue up along the fabric, tracing those abs, her ribs...
+>shit, does she even wear a bra?
+>nah, man. her tits are too small for that
+>so every time she bends and sways her hips to the beat, you can bet her nipples are rubbing on the fabric
+>fuck
+>there's no way.
+>there's no fucking way you can let her get outta here.
+>not without getting a single. fucking. lick.

+>>62649356

+>Suisei feels like her training clothes show a bit too much so she goes with double layers
+>The second she arrives and sees your face, she knows she has made a grave mistake.
+>She forgot her Boyfriend's smell fetish
+>Like a patient predator, you wait through the rehearsal.
+Suisei cant afford to not give her all so she cant just bolt
+>the girls finish. the gymnasium stinks good.
+>and yet you stalk.
+Suisei is desperate to go and change, but the girls either stop her to talk or use the small changing room before she can get to it
+>Finally its Aki and her.
+She jumps in, thinking you wont act if Aki is around.
+However, the elf winks and leaves without changing
+>Suisei watches in despair as you enter the changing room.
+>She REEKS, and is time to pay the tribute
+>Damn cheeky idol, tempting you with her smell... correction is needed
+>Suisei triying to pull you away as you sneak your face inbetween the layers of clothes
+>sniffing and licking all over her body as she's both mortified and horny as fuck
+>armpits, ass, crotch, navel, neck, every single part of her body is molested
+>the room is hot and stuffy, so the clothes get soaked with her idol sweat.
+>By far, the strongest smells come from her crotch (where pubes concentrate all the sweat) and her armpits
+>wip out your dong.
+Naizuru, rubbing it over her crotch, footjob, pitjob
+>put it inbetween her hot stomach and the weird undershirt.
+Nut all over her navel
+>Armpits, pubes, her flat chest.
+ITs all covered in your nut and secured by the layers of clothes.
+>Relish in the fermentation of your cum and Suisei's body odor

+-> * * * <-